Brushing Teeth with children under the spectrum

 For children that struggle with the texture of traditional kinds of toothpaste, dentists recommend gels or toothpaste for kids that are designed specifically without a gritty texture.
 Gel toothpaste is no different than other toothpaste on the market, and they come in many different flavors.

-Some children with sensory issues just don't like the foaming part of brushing their teeth.
-When brushing teeth with an autistic child, dentists may recommend a paste that doesn't foam.
 They may not like the feel of the brush on their teeth either.
 You can solve this problem by providing a toothbrush with very soft bristles or even an electric toothbrush—some children with autism enjoy the vibrations.

-Another option for autistic children with sensory issues is to use training toothpaste— the type that’s frequently used by toddlers.
+Another option for children with sensory issues is to use training toothpaste— the type that’s frequently used by toddlers.
 These pastes often don't have any fluoride, and they typically have very little flavor.
 The only issue is that the lack of fluoride can be a problem for some children’s teeth.

 Thank you for this nice article.
 As a dentist, I often get patients with autism; and it is important to provide them with the necessary advice.
 I haven’t seen the toothbrush in your feature image, before; and I would definitely look into it.